abridger/web-typography/web-typography.md

 ###Kerning

 ####[Kerning.js](http://kerningjs.com/)
+A jQuery plugin that allows for text to be kerned correclty.
 * Allows letter placing to be individually adjusted for perfect kerning.
 * Allows the adjustment of individual character sizes, and for transformations to be applied to individual characters.
 * Selective colouring, and conditional formatting.

 ####[Type Butter](http://typebutter.com/)
+A jQuery plugin that allows for optical kerning for webfonts.

 ###[ffffallback](http://ffffallback.com/)
-* Bookmarklet that allows you to identify webfonts on a site and test different fallback font choices.
+Bookmarklet that allows you to identify webfonts on a site and test different fallback font choices.

 Type Sources
 -----------------